How many are coming, and from where?

 Current numbers

-NUMBER OF ASYLUM SEEKERS IN DENMARK 2002-2022 (gross numbers)
+NUMBER OF ASYLUM SEEKERS IN DENMARK 2002-2023 (gross numbers)

 Development over time

 The number of new applications has been historically low in recent years.
 In 2020, the border closures due to Covid-19 almost put a total stop to arrivals: only 1,515 new applications were filed in total (gross number), which is the lowest number ever registered.
-In 2018 for instance the number was 3,500.
+In 2018 for instance, the number was 3,500.

 Adding to this, Denmark has since 2015 not accepted the 500 resettlement refugees per year from UN which we did through 38 years.
 During the last 7 years, only 235 quota refugees have arrived in total, coming from refugee camps in Rwanda.
+Only 1 resettlement refugee was granted a permit in 2023.

 The "refugee crisis" 2014-16

 The rise that Denmark experienced 2014-2016 was even higher in other parts of Europe, and it was mainly due to new and less dangerous access routes opening up via the Greek islands and then through the Balkan countries.
-In 2015 more than 1 mio refugees came to Europe, which was twice as much as the year before.
+In 2015 more than 1 million refugees came to Europe, which was twice as much as the year before.
 Both the outer and the inner border controls were intensified, and the number of new arrivals decreased all over Europe, but has risen again.

 The all time record in Denmark was October 2015 when 3,694 new applications were filed in one month.

 In total, 80,000 people got a residence permit in Denmark in 2016, but only one out of nine was a refugee.
 The others got permits because of work, studies or family reunification.
+Since then, the percentage of refugees has dropped even further, to 1 our of 100.

 Where do they come from?